INSIGHTSNews & Events

 • Rowan has a particular interest in discrimination and whistleblowing, and has acted in cases for and against both multi-national private and public companies including organisations such as the NHS and Ministry of Justice.

-• Rowan is currently acting in a complex disability discrimination claim on behalf of an adult employee whose disciplinary conduct arose as a consequence of his disability.
+• Notable case: complex disability discrimination claim on behalf of an adult employee whose disciplinary conduct arose as a consequence of his disability.
 A major British multinational retail employer failed to safeguard him and the co-employee involved and refused to consider the causal connection between the behaviour and the disability despite an imminent occupational health report advising on that very issue.
-The dispute includes a complex personal injury claim for the resulting mental health breakdown.
+The dispute includes a complex personal injury claim for the resulting mental health breakdown of the Claimant.

 Further Information